jwessen/Epic-IDP/README.md

 ![Effective Chi Parameters for sv sequences](example_2.png)

-The left panel shows the diagonal elements $`\chi_{ii}`$, quantifying the strengths of the self-interactions of the IDPs, against the upper-critical solution temperatures of the corresponding A1-LCD variants, computed in simulations by Bremer *et. al* using Mpipi.
+The left panel shows the diagonal elements $`\chi_{ii}`$, quantifying the strengths of the self-interactions of the IDPs, against the upper-critical solution temperatures $T_{\rm c}$ of the corresponding A1-LCD variants, computed in simulations by Bremer *et. al* using Mpipi.
 The right panel shows all elements of the $\chi$ matrix illustrating the predicted pairwise interaction strengths between the A1-LCD variants.

 ## Background